What exactly is tax-loss harvesting, and how do some investors use it to opportunistically reduce their tax bills?

 Since U.S. investors are taxed on capital gains, offsetting them can lower your tax bill (provided you’re a U.S. investor).
 Let’s say that I earn a profit of $30,000 by selling Fund A. Meanwhile, I notice that Fund B is down by $15,000.
 By selling Fund B, I can use those losses to partially offset my gains from Fund A—meaning I’d only owe taxes on $15,000 of profit instead of $30,000.

 The government incentivizes people to invest for the long-term rather than constantly buying and selling on ephemeral news.
 It does so by taxing short-term capital gains (profits made from selling investments held less than a year) at a higher rate than long-term capital gains (profits from investments held longer than a year).
 So, to the extent possible, it can have a particularly high impact on your tax bill to offset short-term investment gains with losses.
-In other words, tax-loss harvesting can make a bigger difference if you have invested in strategies that see higher turnover and thus more short-term gains.
+In other words, tax-loss harvesting can make a bigger difference if you trade a lot, or have invested in strategies that see higher turnover and thus more short-term gains.
 Note that certain rules that dictate whether particular capital losses offset short- versus long-term capital gains.

 Of course, there’s no guarantee that tax-loss harvesting will achieve any particular tax result or that it’s necessarily the best thing for you.
 Before implementing any tax strategy, check with your accountant or other U.S. tax advisor.